kube-burner/kube-burner/docs/measurements.md

 ### Pod latency thresholds

-It's possible to stablish pod latency thresholds to the different pod conditions and metrics by defining the option `thresholds` within this measurement:
+It's possible to establish pod latency thresholds to the different pod conditions and metrics by defining the option `thresholds` within this measurement:

 Establishing a threshold of 2000ms in the P99 metric of the `Ready` condition.